slmnv5/pepelats/doc/euclid_drum.md

 ## Euclid drum

-*Euclid drum* rythms use four parameters: steps, beats, offset and accent.
+*Euclid drum* rhythms use four parameters: steps, beats, offset and accent.

 - Steps - length (or period) of the pattern.
 - Beats - how many drum hits there is in one period.